nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 is claimed to have much better performance than the simpler recurring timer solution.

+The DCF basic access is described in section 10.3.4.2 of [ieee80211-2016]_.

+*  “A STA may transmit an MPDU when it is operating under the DCF access method [..] when the STA determines that the medium is idle when a frame is queued for transmission, and remains idle for a period of a DIFS, or an EIFS (10.3.2.3.7) from the end of the immediately preceding medium-busy event, whichever is the greater, and the backoff timer is zero.
+Otherwise the random backoff procedure described in 10.3.4.3 shall be followed."

+Thus, a station is allowed not to invoke the backoff procedure if all of the following conditions are met:

+*  the medium is idle when a frame is queued for transmission
+*  the medium remains idle until the most recent of these two events: a DIFS from the time when the frame is queued for transmission; an EIFS from the end of the immediately preceding medium-busy event (associated with the reception of an erroneous frame)
+*  the backoff timer is zero

-The backoff procedure of DCF is described in section 9.2.5.2 of [ieee80211]_.
+The backoff procedure of DCF is described in section 10.3.4.3 of [ieee80211-2016]_.

-*  “The backoff procedure shall be invoked for a STA to transfer a frame when finding the medium busy as indicated by either the physical or virtual CS mechanism.”
+*  “A STA shall invoke the backoff procedure to transfer a frame when finding the medium busy as indicated by either the physical or virtual CS mechanism.”
 *  “A backoff procedure shall be performed immediately after the end of